ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

     parametric and non-parametric versions of the Jacobson-Truax estimates of clinical significance.

 -   `r pkg("MatchIt")` is an R package that selects matched samples of the original treated and control groups with similar covariate distributions.
 It can be used to match exactly on covariates, to match on propensity scores, or perform a variety of other matching procedures.
-The package also implements a series of recommendations offered in Ho, Imai, King, and Stuart (2007) <[doi:10.1093/pan/mpl013](https://doi.org/10.1093/pan/mpl013)>.
+The package also implements a series of recommendations offered in Ho et al. (2007) <[doi:10.1093/pan/mpl013](https://doi.org/10.1093/pan/mpl013)>.
 After appropriately preprocessing with MatchIt, researchers can use whatever parametric model they would have used without MatchIt and produce inferences that are more robust and less sensitive to modeling assumptions.
 Matching methods, assessing balance, and estimating effects after balance is described in the vignettes.

 -   `r pkg("nppbib")` implements a nonparametric statistical test for rank or score data from partially-balanced incomplete